Chief Mistawasis Bridge and Traffic Bridge

 On the west side of the South Saskatchewan River:

-- Marquis Drive will be extended to connect to a new 270 metre long, six-lane bridge.
+- Marquis Drive was extended to connect to a new 270 metre long, six-lane bridge.

-- A six-lane arterial roadway will connect Wanuskewin Road to the bridge.
+- A six-lane arterial roadway connects Wanuskewin Road to the bridge.

 On the east side of the South Saskatchewan River:

-- McOrmond Drive will be extended to connect to the new bridge.
+- McOrmond Drive connects to the new bridge.

-- Central Avenue will be twinned and extended to intersect with McOrmond Drive.
+- Central Avenue is twinned and extended to intersect with McOrmond Drive.

-- McOrmond Drive will be five lanes between the bridge and the intersection with Central Avenue, and then four lanes east of the intersection with Central Avenue.
+- McOrmond Drive is five lanes between the bridge and the intersection with Central Avenue, and four lanes east of the intersection with Central Avenue.

-- Improvements will be made to the intersection of Central Avenue and Attridge Drive.
+- Improvements were made to the intersection of Central Avenue and Attridge Drive.